Silicon Valley Bank Foresees Breakout Year Ahead for US Fine Wine Business

 • Planting: Grape planting is shifting regionally.
 Oregon and Washington are showing strong growth in planting on a percentage basis and we expect that this will continue for the foreseeable future given favorable quality and price dynamics relative to the fine wine growing regions in California.

 McMillan is discussing the report and the state of the industry in a live broadcast with Paul Mabray of VinTank, Glenn Proctor of the Ciatti Company and Amy Hoopes of Wente Family Estates at an online event today at 9:30 a.m.
 Pacific time.
-A replay of the discussion will be available here later this week.

 To participate in Silicon Valley Bank's annual Wine Conditions Survey in the future contact the author Rob McMillan at firstname.lastname@example.org or on Twitter @SVBWine.